xikeda/MM/README.md

 Download repo, using RN CLI cd into directory and run:
+1. "npm install"
-"react-native run-ios" or "react-native run-android" if you have Java/ Android SDK installed
+2. "react-native run-ios" OR "react-native run-android" if you have Java/ Android SDK installed

 Simulator will open, naviagate to application